Department of Health and Human Services

 Leslie A. Weyn Administrative Law Judge

-- 3. Indeed, Petitioner tacitly admits that his license was revoked by arguing that the District Court’s December 8, 2015 Judgment “expressly ‘Stayed’ the effect of the Decision and explicitly re-instated [Petitioner’s] Louisiana medical license.”
+- back to note 2 3.
+Indeed, Petitioner tacitly admits that his license was revoked by arguing that the District Court’s December 8, 2015 Judgment “expressly ‘Stayed’ the effect of the Decision and explicitly re-instated [Petitioner’s] Louisiana medical license.”
 P. Br. at 10 (italics added).
 It stands to reason that a license cannot be reinstated if it was not previously revoked or suspended.